TaeKimJR/conductor-animate/README.md

 - `id`: The ID of the Animated component.
 - `additional`: Any additional information that can be passed to identify a specific Animated.
 (e.g. index)
-- `animation`: The name that maps directly to an animation in the "animations" mapping.
+- `animation`: The name that maps directly to an Animation in the "animations" mapping.
 - `option`: Additional props that are passed to the Animation.
 You can define as many options as needed.